 Each year, marketers across the world spend absurd amounts of money to get in front of vast audiences that would never buy their product.
-Understanding the mechanics of marketing is without a doubt one of the most important aspects of getting your message across, but if you do not understand who your audience is and how they make purchasing decisions you can very easily throw money down the drain.
+Understanding the mechanics of marketing is without a doubt one of the most important aspects of getting your message across, but if you do not understand who your customer personas is and how they make purchasing decisions you can very easily throw money down the drain.

 Digital marketing tools have made the process of diving into core demographics much easier, but they are purely analytical.
 They provide great information, but in many ways only comprise half of the picture, with personas building out the other half.
 Think of it as the wax on, without the wax off.
 Daniel Russo would have never been able to do that flying crane kick in the All Valley Karate Tournament without both at his disposal.